StudySmarter - The all-in-one study app.

 Neurotransmitters are chemicals that allow the brain to transmit messages between neurons.

-Small, specialized receptors receive them, and there are different types for each neurotransmitter.
+Small, specialised receptors receive them, and each neurotransmitter has different types.
 Dopamine is a neurotransmitter associated with the reward system in our brain and some areas of the brain that are important for speech and movement.
 The dopamine hypothesis states that too much or too little dopamine or dopamine receptors in the brain develop schizophrenia.

 Too much dopamine is associated with positive symptoms such as hallucinations and delusions.
 Too little dopamine is related to negative symptoms such as poor speech.

-Neural correlates is a term used when a particular structural difference in the brain is associated with a psychological disorder.
+Neural correlates describe when a particular structural difference in the brain is associated with a psychological disorder.
 Concerning schizophrenia, the main neural correlate we focus on is the difference in ventricle size between schizophrenic and control participants.

 Ventricles are small hollow vessels in the brain that transport cerebrospinal fluid to, from, and around the brain.

 The cerebrospinal fluid helps supply the brain with vital nutrients and also helps remove toxins and waste products from the brain.
-A 2002 study by Torrey found that the ventricles of schizophrenia patients are on average 15% larger than those of people without schizophrenia.
+Torrey (2002) found that the ventricles of schizophrenia patients are, on average, 15% larger than those without schizophrenia.

 The dopamine hypothesis and its evidence support the biological approach to schizophrenia because it shows that biological factors such as brain structure can influence the onset of schizophrenia.